Birth and death in discrete Morse theory: The Algorithm, Part II

 \section{The Algorithm, Part II}

-We now consider the general case where we allow different triangulations of $M$ in each slice.
-Indeed, this case is important for applications where the sample of points taken from an object may change over time, thereby yielding different triangulations.
-Since these samples form the basis of our algorithm for generating discrete Morse functions \cite{kkm}, we must consider this possibility.
+We now consider the general case where we allow different cellulations $M_i$ of the space $X$ for each time slice.
+Indeed, this case is important for applications where the sample of points taken from an object may change over time, thereby yielding different cell decompositions.
+Since these samples form the basis of our algorithm for generating discrete Morse functions \citep{kkm}, we must consider this possibility.
+However we ask that the cellulations $M_i$ and $M_{i+1}$ have a common subdivision $M_{(2i+1)/2}$.